pivotal/docs-tap/api-portal/about.hbs.md

 ## <a id='getting-started'></a> Getting started

-For installing the package without the predefined profiles of Tanzu Application Platform, see [Install API portal](install-api-portal.hbs.md).
+To install the package without the predefined profiles of Tanzu Application Platform, see [Install API portal](install-api-portal.hbs.md).

-For more information about API portal for VMware Tanzu, see [API portal for VMware Tanzu](https://docs.vmware.com/en/API-portal-for-VMware-Tanzu/index.html).
+For information about API portal for VMware Tanzu, see [API portal for VMware Tanzu](https://docs.vmware.com/en/API-portal-for-VMware-Tanzu/index.html).

-For more information about configuring the package, see the latest version of [API portal for VMware Tanzu docs](https://docs.vmware.com/en/API-portal-for-VMware-Tanzu/1.2/api-portal/GUID-configuring-k8s.html).
+For information about configuring the package, see [API portal for VMware Tanzu docs](https://docs.vmware.com/en/API-portal-for-VMware-Tanzu/1.2/api-portal/GUID-configuring-k8s.html).

-API portal for VMware Tanzu currently supports:
+API portal for VMware Tanzu supports:

 - Authentication through Single Sign-On (SSO)
 - API keys configuration and management